MicrosoftDocs/cpp-docs/docs/build-insights/tutorials/build-insights-function-view.md

 Investigating further, by selecting the chevron before that function, and then sorting the **Forceinline Size** column from highest to lowest, we see the biggest contributors to the problem.

 :::image type="complex" source="./media/functions-view-expanded.png" alt-text="Screenshot of the Build Insights Functions view with an expanded function.":::
 performPhysicsCalculations() is expanded and shows a long list of functions that were inlined inside it.
-There are mutliple instances of functions such as complexOperation(), recursiveHelper(), and sin() shown.
+There are multiple instances of functions such as complexOperation(), recursiveHelper(), and sin() shown.
 The Forceinline Size column shows that complexOperation() is the largest inlined function at 315 instructions. recursiveHelper() has 119 instructions.
-Sin() has 75 instructions but there are many instances of than the other functions.
+Sin() has 75 instructions, but there are many more instances of it than the other functions.
 :::image-end:::

 There are some larger inlined functions, such as `Vector2D<float>::complexOperation()` and `Vector2D<float>::recursiveHelper()` that are contributing to the problem.
 But there are many more instances (not all shown here) of `Vector2d<float>::sin(float)`, `Vector2d<float>::cos(float)`, `Vector2D<float>::power(float,int)`, and `Vector2D<float>::factorial(int)`.
 When you add those up, the total number of generated instructions quickly exceeds the few larger generated functions.